Assessing Ionospheric Scintillation Risk for Direct-to-Cellular Satellite Communications using Frequency-Scaled GNSS Observations: Methodology

 In this work, we utilize GNSS Ionospheric scintillation observations to assess how D2C signals might be affected.
-We rely on a PolaRx5S multi-frequency multi-constellation reference GNSS receiver located at Sharjah (Geographic Latitude: $25.28\degree$, Geographic Longitude: $55.46\degree$), United Arab Emirates, which provides data over the ascending phase of solar cycle $25$ ($2020$--$2024$).
+We rely on a Septentrio PolaRx5S multi-frequency multi-constellation reference GNSS receiver located at Sharjah (Geographic Latitude: $25.28\degree$, Geographic Longitude: $55.46\degree$), United Arab Emirates, which provides data over the ascending phase of solar cycle $25$ ($2020$--$2024$).
 The retrieved observations correspond to L1 scintillation from GPS L1 C/A and Galileo E1, both having a carrier frequency of $1\,575.42\,\mathrm{MHz}$.
 Additionally, to limit the influence of multipath on scintillation, this work utilizes observations with an elevation greater than $30\degree$.
+Furthermore, to remove the influence of geomagnetically active periods, observations that coincide with either a planetary K-index (Kp) greater than $4$ or a disturbance storm-time (DST) index less than $-50\,\mathrm{nT}$ were removed.
 This work also utilizes RO amplitude scintillation observations from F7/C2 for the years $2023$--$2024$\footnote{The first available scintillation observation from F7/C2 was in $25/03/2022$.
 Observations of the year $2022$ were omitted to focus on complete years.}.
 The longitude and latitude values of the observations were limited to $54\degree\leq\text{longitude}\leq57\degree$ and $23\degree\leq\text{latitude}\leq27\degree$ to enable a comparison with observations from the ground-based receiver by matching the region of coverage.
 Additionally, only GPS observations were used in this work for F7/C2.
-Amplitude scintillation is represented by the standard deviation of the signal's intensity (I) normalized to the average signal intensity over $60$ seconds \cite{3gpp}, i.e.,
+Amplitude scintillation is represented by the standard deviation of the signal's intensity (I) normalized to the average signal intensity over $60$ seconds \citep{3gpp}, i.e.,

-The severity of scintillation can be inferred from the magnitude of $S_{4}$, where weak, moderate, and strong scintillation are represented by $S4<0.3$, $0.3\leq S4\leq0.6$, and $S4>0.6$, respectively \cite{3gpp}.
-This work focuses on strong scintillation, since such events can cause peak-to-peak power fluctuations greater than $14\,\mathrm{dB}$ \cite{itu}.
-To translate the scintillation occurrences seen at L-band GNSS signals to those that could be seen at D2C signals, we use the standard frequency scaling relation \cite{3gpp}
+The severity of scintillation can be inferred from the magnitude of $S_{4}$, where weak, moderate, and strong scintillation are represented by $S4<0.3$, $0.3\leq S4\leq0.6$, and $S4>0.6$, respectively \citep{3gpp}.
+This work focuses on strong scintillation, since such events can cause peak-to-peak power fluctuations greater than $14\,\mathrm{dB}$ \citep{itu}.
+To translate the scintillation occurrences seen at L-band GNSS signals to those that could be seen at D2C signals, we use the standard frequency scaling relation \citep{3gpp}